MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsCallingLineIdentity.md

 ```

 ## DESCRIPTION
-You can either assign a Caller ID policy to a specific user, to a group of users or you can set the Global policy instance.
+You can either assign a Caller ID policy to a specific user, to a group of users, or you can set the Global policy instance.

 ## EXAMPLES